The-SudoStart/house-hunting/README.md

 ---

-# Goals
+# Vision

-The primary goals of the platform are:

-* Fast house discovery
-* Extremely simple user experience
-* Low mobile data consumption
-* Offline-first browsing
-* Reliable performance on weak internet
-* Direct landlord communication
-* Easy listing management
+House Finder aims to become the most accessible and lightweight rental discovery platform optimized for emerging markets and low-connectivity environments.

+The mission is to simplify rental discovery while making property visibility accessible to everyone.

 ---

+# Engineering Philosophy

+This project prioritizes:

+* simplicity,
+* performance,
+* reliability,
+* and low-bandwidth usability.

+The architecture intentionally avoids:

+* unnecessary microservices,
+* heavy frontend frameworks,
+* and overly complex infrastructure.

+The focus is:

+* fast APIs,
+* offline-first mobile experiences,
+* low infrastructure cost,
+* and maintainable backend services.

+---

 # Core Principles

+---

 ## 1. Offline-First

-The app should remain usable even with unstable internet connections.
+The application should remain usable even with unstable internet connections.

 Users must still be able to:

 * open the app,
-* view cached listings,
+* browse cached listings,
-* browse favorites,
+* access saved properties,
-* and access recent searches offline.
+* and view recently opened houses offline.

 ---

 ## 2. Low Data Consumption

-The application should minimize:
+The platform minimizes:

-* API payload size,
+* API payload sizes,
 * image sizes,
 * unnecessary requests,
-* and background activity.
+* and background network usage.

 ---

 ## 3. Simplicity

-Users should understand the app immediately without onboarding tutorials.
+Users should understand the application immediately without onboarding tutorials.

 The interface should:

 * avoid clutter,
-* avoid complicated workflows,
+* minimize navigation depth,
-* and minimize user decisions.
+* and reduce user decisions.

 ---

 ## 4. Reliability

-The application must prioritize:
+The platform prioritizes:

 * fast loading,
 * stable APIs,